canonical/opensearch-operator/docs/how-to/enable-jwt-authentication.md

 juju config jwt-integrator signing-key=<secret-uri>
 ```

+The `roles-key` option is **required** — the charm remains `blocked` until it is set.
+It specifies the JWT claim key from which OpenSearch extracts the user's roles.
-Configure additional options for your JWT provider:
+Set it together with any additional options for your JWT provider
+(e.g. `subject-key`, `jwt-url-parameter`):

 ```shell
 juju config jwt-integrator roles-key=<roles-key> subject-key=<subject-key> jwt-url-parameter=<parameter>